HBPMedical/-algorithm-factory-demo/README.md

 Sometimes the containers seem not to be able to access internet.
 It is usually a DNS lookups problem and can be solved by configuring correctly the docker daemon.
 You can find instructions and tests regarding this issue [here](https://robinwinslow.uk/2016/06/23/fix-docker-networking-dns/#the-permanent-system-wide-fix)
+Also, you might encounter problems if your machine doesn't have enough available ressources.
+Finally, this project has only been tested on Ubuntu 16.04.

 ## Installation